 Ready to support your company’s digital transformation?

-OpenClassrooms’ master’s level diploma program with Stanford Online, Digital Transformation Lead, is designed to teach business leaders to guide their organizations through their own digital transformations and beyond.
+OpenClassrooms’ master’s level diploma program, Digital Transformation Lead, is designed to teach business leaders to guide their organizations through their own digital transformations and beyond.

 The modular structure allows individuals and teams to get highly tailored, executive education anywhere, anytime.
 Whether it is for a senior leader, mid-career executive, or someone looking to develop a career managing transformation projects, this program will prove essential across any business large or small.